nRewik/nrewik-jekyll-blog/_drafts/2015-10-17-Function-as-First-Class-Citizens-in-Swift.md

 categories: programming swift
 tag: programming swift
 ---
 Why I need to write a function that return a function that return a function ?
-This is the first question that I was confused with Functional Programming, until I finally understand one of the core concepts.
+This is the question that I was confused when I start learning Functional Programming.

 **“Functions as first-class citizens”** is an elusive concept for beginners.
-This article shows how to treat function properly by giving an example of writing a rule-based string validator. {% tk %}
+This article will shows how to treat function properly by giving an example of writing a rule-based string validator.

-You can see the full source code at [nRewik/Rule.swift](https://gist.github.com/nRewik/c2cfcc041928db562df8).
+You can see the full source code at [nRewik/Rule.swift](https://gist.github.com/nRewik/c2cfcc041928db562df8)

 ## Functions as Variables